csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

+- Reproduce and diagnose the "overlay missing after early session exit" regression: instrument `NativeOutputsDispatcher` attach/detach paths, capture `overlay.availability` logs, and confirm `ensureOverlayView` fires when `setFlashOverlayState(true, …)` is called after quitting mid-session.
+- Implement the native `awaitReady(timeout)` handshake so Nitro only reports success once the overlay view is attached and visible; on timeout, fall back to the JS flash just for that playback and surface structured telemetry.
+- Finish exporting `NativeOutputsDispatcher` as a TurboModule so the JS bridge can bind to it directly, keeping the current Nitro path as the preferred implementation and treating the RN module as a fallback.
-- Fine-tune overlay appearance (alpha/tint, dev-console toggle) against the new host background and rerun the 10 / 20 / 30 WPM sweeps to confirm the native overlay stays 100 % available behind cards/buttons.
+- Rerun 10 / 20 / 30 WPM sweeps (torch off, brightness boost on) plus keyer holds to confirm `nativeFlashAvailable=true` across receive + keyer flows, then move on to torch re-enable/testing and the telemetry surfacing work.
-- Re-enable torch timing via the native dispatcher now that the keyer and replays both hit the native overlay; run send/receive sweeps to validate before flipping the feature back on.
-- Surface the `nativeFlashAvailable` flag and overlay intensity stats directly in the developer console so testers don’t need logcat for health checks.
-- Mirror the overlay + brightness boost plumbing on iOS (UIView host + dispatcher wiring) once the Android background work ships.
+- Mirror the overlay + brightness boost plumbing on iOS once the Android baseline holds so both platforms expose the same toggle and diagnostics.

 ### Deferred: Outputs Testing

 - Extend the freeform sweeps to high-WPM stress cases and confirm the relaxed classifiers still hold; log any misreads or latency drifts in `docs/outputs-investigation.md`.